Student contract 2022-23

-24. The University does not accept responsibility for any loss or damage to your property.
+30. The University does not accept responsibility for any loss or damage to your property.
 You are advised to obtain relevant insurance against theft and other risks.

 Withdrawal or cancellation

-You must give written notice of your cancellation to the University within the 14 day "cooling off" period.
-Please see www.leeds.ac.uk/cancellation for further information on your cancellation rights and statutory cancellation procedure if you wish to use it.
-We are very happy for you to send your notification of cancellation by email to email@example.com.
-If you exercise your right to cancel you will no longer be a student of the University and your studies will be terminated.
-If you wish to take temporary leave please contact your School to make appropriate arrangements.
+You must give written notice of your cancellation to the University within the 14 day cooling off period.
+Please see www.leeds.ac.uk/cancellation for further information on your cancellation rights and the statutory cancellation procedure if you wish to use it.
+You may send your notification of cancellation by email to email@example.com.
+If you exercise your rights to cancel you will no longer be a student of the University and your studies will have terminated.
+If you wish to suspend your studies/take temporary leave, please contact your School to make appropriate arrangements.
+If you are an international student and have been required to pay a tuition fee deposit, please see below.

-27. If you are an international student and have been required to pay a tuition fee deposit, you have two cooling-off periods where you can request in writing a return of your deposit.
+a.
+The first period relates to the refund of your deposit.
 The first period is up to 14 days after the University confirms to you by email that it has received your deposit.
-The second period is up to 14 days after you complete registration.
-You may also be able to request a return of your deposit if your Tier 4 student visa application has been refused.
+During this first period you can request in writing a return of your deposit and it will be then refunded.
+Outside of this period only in very exceptional circumstances will your deposit be refunded e.g. if your student visa application has been refused.
 If your deposit is refunded, your application will then be cancelled.

 Data protection, lecture capture and publicity photography